Wrap Types & Car Wrapping Materials

 Graphic design will have some cost associated with it.
 This will truly depend on how elaborate you get.
 This also dictates the cost of printing, how elaborate you go and how much ink will be required.
 This process can run into the thousands of dollars, so choose wisely.
 It truly is up to your budget!

-For customisation value, you truly can’t go wrong with a vinyl wrap on your vehicle.
 Finding a quality installer is key to a great wrap, and the longer a wrap lasts the less likely you are to have to replace it any time soon.
 You should get 5 to 6 good years out of your wrap, and you will with the right products.
-Most vinyl manufacturers & installers do offer a warranty on their products, usually around 5-8 years, depending on the colour and vinyl type.
+Most vinyl manufacturers & installers do offer a warranty on their products, usually around 5-8 years, depending on the colour and material type.